hbswift/tweet-blocker-chrome-extension/README.md

-# Tweet Block Chrome Extension
+# Tweet Blocker Chrome Extension

 This is a chrome extension that allows you to filter out tweets via user input.